tswessel86/Deeds/README.md

       ```
 3. Save file before exiting.
 ## Using the Scraper
-1. Click to run Deed_Scraper.exe.
-This will open a Command Prompt window, which will then ask you for a date range (see Considerations below for more information).
+1. Click to run scraper.bat.
+This will open a Command Prompt window, which will install/update any necessary frameworks before prompting the user a date range (see Considerations below for more information).
 2. Enter start date in format `MM/DD/YYYY`, press `Enter`
 3. Enter end date in format `MM/DD/YYYY`, press `Enter`
 4. Allow scraper to run unimpeded.
 A window will open that will log into the website, and then show the document that is currently being looked at. <b>NOTE:</b> This document will only change when it's found a record that doesn't have a release of deed document attached to it, so don't be surprised if you sometimes see the same document on the screen for a little while.